 One reviewer abstracted the following data from included trials: study design, setting, population characteristics (including sex, age, race, diagnosis), eligibility and exclusion criteria, interventions (dose and duration), comparisons, numbers screened, eligible, enrolled, and lost to followup, method of outcome ascertainment (e.g., scales used), and results for each outcome.
-Equianalgesic doses of opioid medications were estimated using published tables.34 We recorded intention-to-treat results if available and the trial did not report high overall loss to followup.
+Equianalgesic doses of opioid medications were estimated using published tables.41 We recorded intention-to-treat results if available and the trial did not report high overall loss to followup.
 In trials with crossover, because of the potential for differential withdrawal prior to crossover biasing subsequent results, outcomes for the first intervention were recorded if available.
-All data were checked by a second reviewer.
+A second reviewer checked all data.